The Masefield Memorial Project

 O grave, keep shut lest I be shamed.

 More images and infromation can be found at https://www.johnmasefieldsocie...

 Communities, groups and partners

-At the heart of Masefield’s memorial project is a desire to connect communities with the work of the national poet and explore what his legacy means to the town today.
+At the heart of The Masefield Memorial Project is a desire to connect communities with the work of the national poet and explore what his legacy means to the town today.

-We want to explore and understand how his work connects with Ledbury’s past, present and future and, to do that, we need to first connect with our communities.
+We want to discuss and understand how his work connects with Ledbury’s past, present and future and, to do that, we need to first connect with our communities.

-Whether you are a community service, creative group, local residency collective or individual living in Ledbury, we want to hear from you about your ideas for the project.
-To find out how you can get involved contact our project team here [add link] or sign up to our monthly newsletter for all the latest updates, here [add link].
+Whether you are a community service, creative group, local residents' collective or individual living in Ledbury, we want to hear from you about your ideas for the project.

-Whether you’re a local business looking to support your community or a partner with a direct interest in the legacy of John Masefield, please get in touch by emailing email@example.com.
+Whether you are a local business looking to support your community or a partner with a direct interest in the legacy of John Masefield, please get in touch by emailing firstname.lastname@example.org

 The Masefield Memorial project- Meet the team